What is a Butterfly Valve?

 EPDM: Ethylene propylene diene monomer is an artificial rubber commonly used for butterfly valve seats.
 It is known for its excellent resistance to water, steam, and mild acids and bases.

-NBR: Nitrile butadiene rubber (NBR) is a synthetic rubber commonly used for butterfly valve seats in applications involving petroleum-based fluids.
+NBR: Nitrile butadiene rubber (NBR) is a synthetic rubber commonly used for butterfly valve seats in petroleum-based fluids applications.
 It has excellent resistance to oils and greases.

-Viton: Viton is a fluoroelastomer that is highly resistant to chemicals and can be resistant to high temperatures.
+Viton: Viton is a fluoroelastomer that is highly resistant to chemicals and can resist high temperatures.
 It is commonly used for butterfly valve seats in highly corrosive or aggressive fluids applications.

 - Lug style Vs. Wafer Style Butterfly Valve: Installations Mechanism